Towards a theory of dissipative Dark Matter I: the Born limit: Contact diagrams and Virtual Internal Bremsstrahlung

 To maintain a perturbative treatment despite the strong IR sensitivity of~\eqref{PartialVIBintro} for $m_\phi\to 0 $ in the forward direction, we require that the probability of single scalar emission remains small.
 Imposing $\int d\omega \, \left({ d \sigma_{\text{VIB}}}/d\omega\right)/{\sigma_{2-2}} \ll 1$ in the IR-dominated regime, yields\footnote{For emission of $n$ scalars from the $t$-channel propagators, the condition generalizes to $m_{\phi} \gg A_{\phi}^{1/2}({\mu v_{i}^{2}}/{2n})^{1/2},$ so that considering a higher number of soft scalars emitted ($n>1$) yields a parametrically weaker bound.}

 Moreover, the stability of the scalar potential requires the inclusion of a quartic self-interaction term $\lambda_{\phi}\phi^4$ with $\lambda_{\phi} >0$, limiting the trilinear coupling as $A_{\phi}\lesssim m_{\phi}\sqrt{\lambda_{\phi}}$~\cite{Veneziano:1972rs}.
 In our NR power counting scheme, this translates to a coupling at most of order $A_{\phi}\sim \mathcal{O}(\mu v_{i}^2)$.
 However, saturating this upper limit, combined with~\eqref{boundVIB} violates the kinematic requirement $m_{\phi} < 1/2 \mu v_{i}^2$ for emission.
-We therefore require $A_{\phi} \ll \mu v_{i}^2$ which result, despite the velocity enhancement of~\eqref{VIBdistinguishable}, on processes that are tightly constrained by consistency arguments and, in conclusion, subleading to quadrupole emission. \paragraph{Distinguishable particle scattering} In the case of distinguishable particle scattering, the energy differential cross-section is obtained from~\eqref{VIBdistinguishable}, and is given by
+We therefore require $A_{\phi} \ll \mu v_{i}^2$ which results, despite the velocity enhancement of~\eqref{VIBdistinguishable}, on processes that are tightly constrained by consistency arguments and, in conclusion, subleading to quadrupole emission. \paragraph{Distinguishable particle scattering} In the case of distinguishable particle scattering, the energy-differential cross section is obtained from~\eqref{VIBdistinguishable}, and is given by

 While the associated energy loss rate requires numerical evaluation, it can be conveniently expressed in terms of the dimensionless parameters~\cite{Brinkmann:1988vi},

 and reads,

 \paragraph{Identical particle scattering} In scenarios involving identical particle scattering, the $u$-channel of Fig.~\ref{VIB} must also be considered.
 The corresponding squared emission amplitude, averaged over the direction of the emitted particle, is given by